CLAS-205/au24-site/docs/textbook/unit1/lesson5-naming/index.md

 ### Objectives

-1. Objective 1
+1. Provide more context for how organisms are named
-2. Objective 2
+2. Become familiar with common bases in naming

 ### Reading Material